 In a nutshell…

 Oh, hello there.
-I’m Caitlin, a 25 year old hailing from the Pacific Northwest, which of course means that when spotted in my natural habitat I am with a coffee in one hand, a book in the other and can be found thrifting, cheering for the Seahawks, exploring new places and hiking.
+I’m Caitlin, a 26 year old hailing from the Pacific Northwest, which of course means that when spotted in my natural habitat I am with a coffee in one hand, a book in the other and can be found thrifting, cheering for the Seahawks, hiking in the mountains and exploring new places.

 In a little more detail…